Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Ndaziramiyep/README.md

 Each phase of the SDLC is critical to ensuring the successful delivery and long-term sustainability of the software product.

-# Explain the various phases of the Software Development Life Cycle.
+<h3> Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
-# Agile vs. Waterfall Models:
+ Agile vs. Waterfall Models:</h3>

 Software Development Life Cycle (SDLC) Phases
 The Software Development Life Cycle (SDLC) is a structured approach to software development that consists of several distinct phases.
 Here’s a brief description of each phase: